gwcoffey/gwcoffey.com/hugo/content/posts/2023-07-15-machines-dont-understand-math/index.md

     </figcaption>
 </figure>

-The job of the transformation instructions is to add and things to, or remove things from this twelve-unit binary universe such that, when it's done, we can then *decode* the binary data to get an answer.
+The job of the transformation instructions is to add things to, or remove things from this twelve-unit binary universe such that, when it's done, we can then *decode* the binary data to get an answer.
 But remember the computer is not intelligent, so these instructions have to be very simple, very clear, and very carefully defined.
 Here's my proposal for a set of transformation instructions:

 1. If `A` is set, copy `D`, `E`, and `F` into `H`, `I`, and `J`
 2. Otherwise, if `B` is set, copy `D`, `E`, and `F` into `I`, `J`, and `K`